-One of the biggest pillars in India for social security is ESI and EPF, Employees’ State Insurance and Employees Provident Fund.
-It is well structured to offer large-scale health and financial benefits to the workers in the organised sector.
-This ESI scheme, based on the Employees’ State Insurance Act, was established in 1948 and is intended to cover employees against all possible health risks, maternity, disability, health hazards, injuries or death happening due to occupation.
+One of the most significant pillars in India for social security is ESI and EPF, Employees’ State Insurance and Employees Provident Fund.
+It is well-structured to offer large-scale health and financial benefits to workers in the organised sector.
+This ESI scheme, based on the Employees’ State Insurance Act, was established in 1948 and is intended to cover employees against all possible health risks, including maternity, disability, health hazards, and injuries resulting from occupational hazards.

-It is to manage such a system the Employees’ State Insurance Corporation (ESIC).
+It is to manage such a system that the Employees’ State Insurance Corporation (ESIC) was established.
 It is an autonomous body under the Ministry of Labour and Employment.
-In contrast, the ESF plays the role of the financial backbone of the ESI scheme by raising the contributions of employers and employees to finance the payable benefits.
-Contributions are made mandatory for enterprises falling under certain criteria to cover large-scale, eligible workers.
+In contrast, the ESF serves as the financial backbone of the ESI scheme by raising the contributions of both employers and employees to finance the payable benefits.
+Contributions are made mandatory for enterprises falling under specific criteria to cover large-scale, eligible workers.

-With the amalgamation of medical care and financial assistance, the ESI/ESF scheme works toward establishing a net of security for the workers, which is meant to provide an improvement in welfare and ease the burdens on their finances during crises.
-This is another move toward a larger social welfare system that allows for equal access to key services and increases productivity and workforce quality.
+With the integration of medical care and financial assistance, the ESI/ESF scheme aims to establish a network of security for workers, providing improvements in welfare and alleviating financial burdens during crises.
+This represents another step toward a comprehensive social welfare system that ensures equal access to essential services, ultimately enhancing productivity and workforce quality.
 It has now become one of the pillars of Indian labour policy, lightly affecting millions of workers and their families nationwide.

 Registration of ESI and its Applicability

-The ESI is a social security measure established with the objective of protecting employees in certain areas of the Indian economy from both health and financial hazards.
-It was instituted by the Employees’ State Insurance Act of 1948, which details how to enrol in the scheme on both employer and employee ends.
+The ESI is a social security measure established with the objective of protecting employees in some regions of the Indian economy from both health and financial hazards.
+It was instituted by the Employees’ State Insurance Act of 1948, which details how to enroll in the scheme from both the employer’s and employee’s perspectives.

 1. Eligibility for Employers